 There is no clear-cut answer on how to quantify pain and suffering.
-However, there are relevant factors which are usually considered by the insurance company.
+However, there are relevant factors that are usually considered by the insurance company.

 New York Personal Injury Statute of Limitations

 A lawsuit for a personal injury must be brought within three years of the date of the injury.
-This includes injuries incurred in car, boat, truck, motorcycle, bicycle or pedestrian, accidents.
+This includes severe injuries incurred in a car, boat, truck, motorcycle, bicycle, or pedestrian accident.
 Slip and fall incidents, dog bites, or any other personal injury accident.
 The time begins running on the date the incident occurred.

-There are different laws applicable to personal injury cases founded on medical malpractice.
+There are different laws applicable to personal injury cases founded on medical malpractice, such as surgical errors or birth injuries.
 Medical malpractice SOLs are: